-The first column in Table 8 shows that this alternative model of political differences delivers the opposite result.
+In column 1 of Table 8 we assume that the reelection probabilities are fixed at the party specific means observed in the benchmark calibration ($P_L = 0.67$ and $P_R = 0.69$).
+Then, in order to generate variation in the left-propensity we increase P_L to take the same value it takes in the Left leaning economy from section 5.2, which is 0.81.
+While doing this exercise we keep all other parameters unchanged.
+As can be seen, assuming exogenous differences in reelection probabilities delivers the opposite result.
 The economy with the higher P_L has a higher Left-propensity but a lower spread level (and a lower spread volatility).
-The reason for this is that when reelection probabilities become independent from the fiscal choices then the model boils down to one of policymakers that only differ in their impatience: making the P higher for the left wing policymaker is equivalent to making them more patient, and a more patient government defaults less frequently and pays lower and less volatile spreads.23 Since the left is more often in power in this economy, the average spread falls.
+The reason for this is that when reelection probabilities become independent from the fiscal choices then the model boils down to one of policymakers that only differ in their impatience: making the Phigher for the left wing policymaker is equivalent to making them more patient, and a more patient government defaults less frequently and pays lower and less volatile spreads.25 Since the left is more often in power in this economy, the average spread falls.